pythonarcade/arcade/doc/examples/platform_tutorial/step_01.rst

   * See the documentation for :ref:`color`
   * See the documentation for :ref:`csscolor`

-* Look through the documentation for the
-  `Window <../../arcade.html#arcade.Window>`_ class to get an idea of everything it can do.
+* Look through the documentation for the :class:`arcade.Window` class to get an idea of everything it can do.